yyimingucl/yyimingucl.github.io/content/home/four-legged_partners.md

 # Order that this section appears on the page.
 weight: 66

-title: Four-Legged Partners
+title: My four-legged friends
-subtitle:
+subtitle: Yuumi and Honey

 design:
   columns: '1'
-  view: showcase
 ---
 {{< gallery album="demo">}}